// Copyright 2009 The Go Authors. All rights reserved.

 // GOMAXPROCS sets the maximum number of CPUs that can be executing

-// the value of [runtime.NumCPU].
-If n < 1, it does not change the current setting.
+// simultaneously and returns the previous setting.
+If n < 1, it does not change

 func ( int) int {